nocomplexity/SecurityArchitecture/protection/vulnerabilities-search.md

 # Find vulnerabilities

-Periodic searching software vulnerabilities is crucial.
+Periodic searching for new vulnerabilities for your used software and hardware is crucial.

-You SHOULD check for vulnerabilities when:
+You SHOULD check vulnerabilities:
+* Regularly.
+* When system is updated with new functionality.
+* When significant security events in commonly used libraries are discovered.
+This to check if you are more vulnerable to.
+* When infrastructure changes.
+E.g. new hardware or networking components.
-* Using or evaluating new software.
+* When evaluating new software.
-* Improving existing software with third party components (etc. libraries, modules, plugins)

 When a new CVE is out you are vulnerable.
 It does not matter if exploit code is already published on the Internet or not.
 Assume that Criminals are misusing the CVEs already.